We're raising and renovating the world's oldest cast-iron railway bridge

 We need to raise the height of the stone abutments by 1.5 metres to create enough room to enable new overhead line equipment to be safely installed beneath.

-In order to achieve this, the cast iron arched girders, the bridge deck, parapets and original iron railings will be carefully removed.
-This will enable them to be repaired and renovated off-site whilst the additional layers of stone are being added and other maintenance work is carried out on the abutments, before being carefully replaced.
+In order to achieve this, the cast iron arched girders, the bridge deck, parapets and original iron railings are being carefully removed.
+This enables them to be repaired and renovated off-site whilst the additional layers of stone are being added and other maintenance work is carried out on the abutments, before being carefully replaced.

 When will we be working?